Are You Looking for Financial Aid in West Virginia?

 Bernice Pickens Parsons Fund

-This is a renewable award set aside for high school seniors who are pursuing education or training in library science, nursing or paraprofessional training in the legal field.
-This grant is for residents of West Virginia who are US citizens and can demonstrate financial need.
-The minimum award of this grant is $1,000.
+This is a renewable award set aside for high school seniors who are pursuing education or training in library science, nursing or in the legal field.
+The grant is for residents of West Virginia who are US citizens and can demonstrate financial need.
+The minimum grant awarded is worth at least $1,000.

 Parkersburg Area Community Foundation - Jennifer D. Coulter Memorial Scholarship Fund

-This scholarship is set aside for students graduating from Parkersburg High School in Parkersburg, West Virginia and pursuing a teaching career and students graduating from Webster County High School in Upper Glade, West Virginia (no restrictions on course of study or vocation).
+This scholarship is set aside for students graduating from Parkersburg High School, in Parkersburg, West Virginia and Webster County High School in Upper Glade.
+To qualify, Parkersburg students are required to enroll in academic programs leading to employment as professional educators, while Webster County students are free of restrictions on course of study and vocation.

-This scholarship is need based however applicants also need to demonstrate academic achievement with at least a 2.5 GPA.
-Students interested in this scholarship should also be active in extracurricular activities and community service.
-In addition, preference will be given to those applicants who have studied a foreign language during high school.
+This scholarship is need based, however, applicants must also demonstrate academic achievement – maintaining grade point standards of at least 2.5.
+Students interested in landing this scholarship should be active in extracurricular activities, and engaged within their communities.
+In addition, preference is given to those applicants who have studied foreign languages during high school.

-To apply for this scholarship apply on the general scholarship form for the Parkersburg Area Community Foundation.
-For more information about the foundation or any of its scholarships, visit the foundation's website.
+To apply for this scholarship, complete the general scholarship form required by the Parkersburg Area Community Foundation.